spacecheese/bluez_peripheral/docs/source/services.rst

 Registering a Service
 -----------------------
 .. warning::
-    Ensure that the thread used to register your service yeilds regularly.
+    Ensure that the thread used to register your service yields regularly.
 Client requests will not be served otherwise.

 .. hint::
     The "message bus" referred to here is a :py:class:`dbus_next.aio.MessageBus`.